axr167/interview-prep/technical-rounds/04-Dynamic Programming/README.md

 Let us take example 2 - here the values of row i depends only on the values of row i+1.
 It does not depend on values of rows i+2, i+3 etc so instead of maintaining space for all the rows, we can just discard all the useless ones and save space only for what we need.

+## Stuff to remember:

-**Note: Order of the loops when performing space optimization matters.
-The loop that iterates on the dimension to be reduced MUST be the outermost loop.**
+- Order of the loops when performing space optimization matters.
+The loop that iterates on the dimension to be reduced MUST be the outermost loop.
+- If we have a recurrence like this: f(v,i) = min(1+f(v-a[i],i), f(v,i+1))
+	- Assuming j iterates over v
+	- In the bottom up DP solution replace every instance of v with j

 ## Top-Down vs Bottom-Up